(Above: the Five contemplate a Hugo Award, or at least something that looks like one)

 To be eligible for nomination for a Hugo award for Best Series in a given year, a series must comprise at least three works totalling at least 240,000 words, and one work in the series must have been released during the previous year.

 The first three works in the Tale of the Five series total approximately 330,000 words.
 The first bridging novella, Tales of the Five: The Levin-Gad, was published in August 2018.
-(The other four works in the bridging sequence will be published during late winter and spring of 2019.)
+(The other four works in the bridging sequence will be published during 2019 and 2020.)

 To make it easier for people to decide whether they’re interested in nominating the Tale of the Five for the 2019 Best Series award, all the nominatable (…’nominable?’ whatever…) works are available at a deep discount (75% off) at our store at Ebooks Direct.
 Please use this link so you’ll see the info on how to get the discount.
 (The trilogy is also available at Amazon, but not discounted.
 The first bridging novella is available exclusively at Ebooks Direct, and while it will become available at Amazon when the other four are complete, by then nominations will have closed.)
 The discount will last until Hugo nominations close on March 15th at 11:59 (US) PST.